mandax/just-go/README.md

 - [ ]  add login page
 - [ ]  add sign in page
 - [ ]  setup a docker-compose to run the project
-- [ ]  add production build and deploy.
+- [ ]  add production build and deploy
+- [ ]  add ui interactive docs